 The synchrotron-light propagation axis was orthogonal to the liquid jet, with both lying in the horizontal plane.
-We used the hemispherical electron analyzer positioned at a 130° angle with respect to the photon-beam propagation direction, with its lens lying in the vertical plane, and circular polarization of the photon beam.
+We used the hemispherical electron analyzer positioned at a 130° angle with respect to the photon-beam propagation direction (backward-detection geometry), with its lens lying in the vertical plane, and circular polarization of the photon beam.
 All photoemission measurements reported here were conducted using the 1200 l mm-1 laminar grating of the P04 beamline.
-For the first campaign, we used an exit-slit setting of 1000 μm and correspondingly a photon flux of 3.5·1013 photons/s; for all other measurements, depending on the exact settings of the exit slit and the grating groove depth, the photon flux amounted to $4.1-7.7\cdot10^{12}$ photons/s.
-Due to the spatial dimensions of the EASI vacuum chamber, the interaction point is located ≈ 220 mm downstream of the nominal focus position when it is mounted at the P04 beamline.
-For our first experiments, this, in conjunction with the large exit-slit opening, lead to a vertical spot size of $\approx 400 \, \mu m$.
+For the first campaign, we used an exit-slit setting of 1000 μm and a resulting photon flux of 3.5·10 photons/s; for all other measurements, depending on the exact settings of the exit slit and the grating groove depth, the photon flux amounted to 4.1-7.7·10 photons/s.
+Due to the spatial dimensions of the EASI vacuum chamber, the interaction point is located $\approx 220$ mm downstream of the nominal focus position when it is mounted at the P04 beamline.
+For our first experiments, this, in conjunction with the large exit-slit opening, lead to a vertical spot size of $\approx$ 400 μm.
 In all subsequent campaigns, the matching of vertical spot size to the spatial extension of the liquid jet was improved by specific settings of the refocusing mirror unit of the beamline (pair of Kirkpatrick-Baez mirrors), thus focusing the beam to 40 μm in the vertical direction.
 The horizontal spot size, extending along the liquid-jet flow direction, is 180 μm.
-Approximate photon-energy resolutions under these conditions are at 3.0 eV (first campaign) and 0.31 eV (all other measurements).
+Approximate photon-energy resolutions under these conditions are 3.0 eV (first campaign) and 0.31 eV (all other measurements).
 The photon energy was normalized by a procedure that optimizes the angle for specular reflection of the grating as a reference.
 As the exact photon energy is not decisive for the conclusions of this study, no further calibration was attempted.
+We chose to use a photon energy of 1400 eV to be well above the known gas-phase threshold of 1171 eV and the expected similar liquid-phase threshold for water double core holes.
+Measuring about 200 eV above threshold